 Mark Thomas reports on a stimulating conference session with practising managers.

-The EFMD 2014 Conference on Master programmes at Grenoble EM provided an opportunity for three professionals to give their opinion on the things business schools are doing well and things they could do better.
+The EFMD 2014 Conference on Masters programmes at Grenoble EM provided an opportunity for three professionals to give their opinion on the things business schools are doing well and things they could do better.

 Many academic conferences can be quite insular, with academics largely talking to themselves about what the rest of the world wants or needs.
 However, EFMD has always actively encouraged input from business to help the development of schools.

 The conference steering committee therefore invited experienced senior managers and stakeholders in the management education scene from Hewlett Packard, Schneider Electric and Google to share some candid feedback on what they had learned from their own time in a business school, their opinions about the graduates the schools produce and where they thought improvements could be made.

 The reassuring news from the panel of professionals was that in general business schools are getting a lot right.
 The case study method, often a source of great debate in academic circles, was deemed to be of considerable use to all of the participants.

 Indeed, drawing from her experience as an exchange student, Ms Grandidier from Schneider Electric suggested that the cases she had studied were far more relevant to her current work than some of the more theoretical courses.
 There seemed to be general agreement on this.